 Just as the Templars dreamed of finding the Holy Grail and Ponce de Leon searched for the Fountain of Youth, some people dream of finding a way to crack the lottery code.
-And as computers get more powerful, it seems that perhaps we are drawing closer to a way to beat the odds.
+And as computers get more powerful, it seems that perhaps a way to beat the odds is drawing closer.
 Can software help you predict the lottery?

 How the Lottery Ensures a Random Drawing

-The entire concept of the lottery is based on the idea that the winning numbers are randomly drawn.
-If people suspect tampering, they will stop buying tickets.
-The companies that manage lotteries take great pains to ensure that the drawings are as random as possible.
+The lottery is based on the fact that the winning numbers are randomly drawn.
+If people suspect tampering, they'll stop buying tickets.
+The companies that manage lotteries go to great lengths to ensure that the drawings are as random as possible.

 How Lottery Prediction Software Works (Theoretically)